otacilio-psf/data-academy/README.md

-# azure-data-engineer
+# Azure Data Engineer

-project repo to work in Azure enviroment
+This repository contains files from a generic Data project on Azure

+## Architecture